 - 3 tbsp crème fraiche

-Heat the oil in a frying pan.
+- Heat the oil in a frying pan on low heat.
 Add the cumin seeds and fry for 20-30 seconds, until fragrant and their colour darkens.

-Add the chopped onion and cook for three minutes, or until golden-brown.
+- Add the chopped onion, sprinkle with the salt and cook for ten minutes, or until golden brown.

-Add the tomatoes, ginger, salt and spices and simmer for 10 minutes, or until the tomatoes have softened, reduced to a pulp and are separating from the oil.
+- Add the tomatoes, ginger, ground coriander seeds and spices then simmer for 10 minutes, or until the tomatoes have softened, reduced to a pulp and are separating from the oil.

-Add the peas and beans, and cook a further three minutes.
+- Add the peas and beans, and cook for a further three minutes.